JamesHarrisonZa/GameOfLifeEnterprise/README.md

 * docker exec -it gol /bin/bash

 ## Continous integration
+Running tests as code goes into the master branch.
+On success: triggers Dockerhub to build a new Image.
 <a name="website">[<img src="https://lever-client-logos.s3.amazonaws.com/circle-logo-horizontal.png" width="400px" />](https://circleci.com/)</a>

 ## Deployment and container orchestration
+Loadbalancer service with a static IP
+Replication Controller that maintains a healthy desired state of multiple running applications
+Performs rolling updates
 <a name="website">[<img src="http://kompose.io/img/kubernetes_full.png" width="400px" />](https://kubernetes.io/)</a>

 ### commands